Renaissance Columbus Westerville-Polaris

 Erhardt earned a Bachelor of Science in finance and economics and also holds a Master of Business Administration degree from Penn State University.

-Acting Commissioner, Administration on Children, Youth and Families, U.S. Dept of Health & Human Services
+Associate Commissioner, Children’s Bureau, Administration on Children, Youth and Families, U.S. Dept of Health & Human Services

 Jerry Milner, D.S.W., brings 43 years of practice, management and technical assistance experience in child welfare at the local, state and federal levels.

 Jerry began his career as a case carrying social worker, served as the state child welfare agency director in Alabama, and previously worked for the Children’s Bureau designing and implementing the CFSR.
 Immediately prior to his appointment, he served as the Vice President for Child Welfare Practice at the Center for the Support of Families.